MeganAlbee/MeganAlbee/README.md

 ## 👋 Hi, I’m @MeganAlbee
 I am passionate about learning about all things data analytics and growing my skillset through hands-on learning projects.
 I am currently working on showcasing a range of data projects, from working with a local homeless shelter to discover impacts on the length of stay and a product experience analytics project for a sizeable Missoula-based map application.

-- 🌱 Growing my skills in Pyth, SQL, R, Tableau, AWS, and more!
+- 🌱 Growing my skills in Python, SQL, R, Tableau, AWS, and more!

 - 👀 I’m interested in finding an job in data science & analytics!